ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 long distance satellite links) and also flows carrying specific workloads (Voice over IP (VoIP), gaming, and videoconferencing).

-In 2007, TCP {{?RFC9293}} was the dominant consumer of this work on congestion control, and proposals were typically discussed in the Internet Congestion Control Research Group (ICCRG).
+In 2007, TCP {{?RFC9293}} was the dominant consumer of this work, and proposals were typically discussed in the Internet Congestion Control Research Group (ICCRG).
 The Datagram Congestion Control Protocol (DCCP) {{?RFC4340}}
 was developed as a method for defining new congestion control algorithms for